omar-polo/amused/contrib/README.md

 Scripts:

- - `amused-monitor`: a simple TUI written in perl
+ - `amused-monitor`: a simple TUI written in perl.
+It depends on:
+   * p5-Curses
+   * p5-Text-CharWidth